Horror on Oslo Pride day as gunman goes on deadly rampage at gay bar | Law-Order

 WIDESPREAD CONDEMNATION European leaders condemned the shooting, as did the White House.

-"I am shocked by the heinous attack on innocent people in Oslo," European Union President Ursula von der Leyen tweeted.
-"No-one should have to fear for their life or well-being simply for who they are.
-My heart reaches out to the families and friends of the victims."
+"I am shocked by the heinous attack on innocent people in Oslo," EU Commission President Ursula von der Leyen tweeted.
+"No-one should have to fear for their life or well-being simply for who they are."

 French President Emmanuel Macron, writing in both French and Norwegian on his official Twitter account, expressed his sympathies.
 "We stand stronger against hate if we stand together," he said.
-The White House said it was horrified by the shooting and stood in solidarity with its ally Norway.
+John Kirby, a spokesperson for the White House's National Security Council, told reporters on board Air Force One the Biden administration had been in touch with Norway to offer condolences and support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)